Roanoke–Blacksburg Regional Airport

 VFR

-Roanoke–Blacksburg Regional Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 14,000 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Roanoke–Blacksburg Regional Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 7,500 feet and 10 SM visibility.

 Wind Analysis